myseq/myseq.github.io/content/posts/epss_cisa_kev.md

 **Example:** *A 95th percentile score means it is more likely to be exploited than 95% of all other CVEs.*
 {{< /alert >}}

+> According to the [latest published paper][epss_paper], EPSS collects 1477 unique variables for every vulnerability for predicting exploitation activity.

 ## Key Differences